okuant/targets_tutorial/README.md

 In that case, the first source will download the data, but you'll get an error when trying to create the symlinks.
 The second source should make things right.

+## Installing a package

+You can install or update a package in two ways, but I strongly recommend you use the second one, because this way it will also be possible to use the packages in ShinyApps.

+1. Once you have cloned or pulled the package repository from Github, open the project with RStudio and type `devtools::install()` in the R console.
+2. To install a package in this way you need to have defined the `GITHUB_PAT` environment variable in your `.Renviron`.
+Click [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and follow the steps to create a PAT.
+Then, give the value of the PAT created to `GITHUB_PAT` environment variable.
+Finally, type `devtools::install_github("okuant/{package_name}")` in the R console.

 ## Notes
 Some `.gitignore` files inside every subdirectory are intentionally left empty.
 The reason to their existency is to keep the directory hierarchy, since git doesn't allow to commit empty dirs.